How to email a document

 This guide will show you how to attach a document to an email using Gmail.
 However, you’ll find this information relevant to the majority of email accounts.
-This guide is written for Windows users.

 - an email account, set up and ready to send and receive email